How do we account for biodiversity?

 If the UK is to meet its own and international biodiversity targets, it needs to be able to properly measure the impact of economic development projects on biodiversity.
 It also needs to be able to deliver social welfare benefits alongside nature restoration, as well as balance trade-offs between commitments to economic development and biodiversity improvements.

-This Sprint will support an integrated approach to renewing and restoring nature in a socially just way, in the context of economic development activities, working directly with HM Treasury and the Department for Environment, Food and Rural Affairs.
+This Sprint supported an integrated approach to renewing and restoring nature in a socially just way, in the context of economic development activities, working directly with HM Treasury and the Department for Environment, Food and Rural Affairs.

-The Sprint will support HM Treasury’s Biodiversity Working Group, which is currently updating its guidance for the assessment of all public sector spending to account for biodiversity.
+The Sprint supported HM Treasury’s Biodiversity Working Group, which is updating (as of 2023) its guidance for the assessment of all public sector spending to account for biodiversity.
 It will provide the first implementation of this new guidance into practice.

-This Sprint also follows close on the heels of, and supports the real-world implementation of, the Dasgupta Review into the Economics of Biodiversity, delivered to the Government in February 2021.
+This Sprint also followed close on the heels of, and supported the real-world implementation of, the Dasgupta Review into the Economics of Biodiversity, delivered to the Government in February 2021.